julianbherman/MallocBugTracker/README.md

         - Check coalesce on both sides:
           - free() 1st object and 3rd object
           - Assign 40 bytes object - Called BothSideCoalesce
-          - **EXPECT:** BothSideCoalesce's location is at the beginning of memory
+          - **EXPECT** BothSideCoalesce's location is at the beginning of memory